What is the GP Records Folder Service Card & what does it allow me to see?

 You can now enter the 3 codes into the GP Records Folder tool, which will activate access.

-Can I use NowPatient’s NHS GP Records Folder feature if I live in Scotland, Wales or Northern Ireland?
+Can I use NowPatient’s GP Records Folder feature if I live in Scotland, Wales or Northern Ireland?

 This service is commissioned by NHS England and is only available to patients in England.
 You will not be able to use the feature if you live in Scotland, Wales, or Northern Ireland.